SongminYu/render/docs/todos/actions.md

 * Updates on the logic development
   * designing of building demolition and construction
   * go over `dev_logic.md`
+  * Regarding 2019 takes longer...
+    * Many building components are renovated or demolished in 2019.
+    * We need to find a way to smooth this --> logic of `next_replace_year`, e.g., be postponed?
 * Updates on meetings with
   * Hannah likes working on coding and data processing...
     * pv_gis data